-This program is for International Gateway students at the ELC, Drexel University faculty and staff, fully matriculated Drexel students, and members of the West Philadelphia community.
+This program is for International Gateway students at the English Language Center, Drexel University faculty and staff, fully matriculated Drexel students, and members of the West Philadelphia community.
 The goal of the program is to foster intercultural competence and appreciation within the Drexel and Philadelphia communities.

-This program will provide students, employees and community members with incredible opportunities to learn about different cultures as well as a chance to share their expertise on their own cultures.
+The program provides students, employees and community members with incredible opportunities to learn about different cultures as well as a chance to share their expertise on their own cultures.
 In addition to this, all participants will be able to form lasting and meaningful relationships.

 Families meet monthly from October to April for an activity that they have chosen.
 Participants can attend a variety of free Drexel events, share a meal together, enjoy an event in the West Philadelphia community, and lots more.

 Participation is required for International Gateway students.
 Interested Drexel students and faculty/professional staff/community members should complete an Interest Form.